Where Does the Media Industry Really Use Cloud Storage?

 - Concerns over the security of assets stored in a public cloud remain, however they have been assuaged greatly compared to the 2015 report, so much so that they are no longer the top obstacle to cloud adoption.
 For 40%, pricing has replaced security as the top concern.

 These insights only scratch the surface of the survey’s findings, so we’re making the full 12 page report available to everyone.
-To get a deeper look and compare your experiences to your peers as a content creator or content owner, download and read Cloud Storage Technologies Establish Their Place Among Alternatives for Media today.
+To get a deeper look and compare your experiences to your peers as a content creator or content owner, download and read the survey results today.

 How are you using cloud storage today?
 How do you think that will change three years from now?
 Please tell us in the comments.